 The Purpose of this Site

 Fibromyalgia is fairly new.
-Ten years ago there were very few doctors who knew anything about it and even they knew very little.
+Twenty years ago there were very few doctors who knew anything about it and even they knew very little.
 In fact in May of 1987 the Journal of the American Medical Association described fibromyalgia as “…an emerging but controversial condition” which underscores how little is known about this condition which affects an estimated 2% to 8% of the entire US population.

 Over these years I have found that there are some sensible treatments that help a lot and made things better, some that are scams and some that actually made matters worse.
-The purpose of this site is to help save others who are suffering from Fibromyalgia from the trouble and grief of trying to wade through all of it to locate the truly workable treatments and handlings.
+The purpose of this site is to help save others who are suffering with Fibromyalgia from the trouble and grief of trying to wade through all of it to locate truly workable treatments and handlings.

 Get Going – Fibromyalgia Can Get Better!

 Don’t just take painkillers and go on hoping that fibromyalgia will all go away, because it most likely won’t.
 Learning about your condition is vital.
 Lifestyle changes and a number of other paths exist to begin your body on a pathway to recovery.
-Mild exercise done every single day will help.
-Getting proper sleep is essential.
-Talking to family and co-workers to get them to help bring down your stress level.